Mercer/Princeton Teaching Partnership Program 2017-2018

 During the fall 2018 teaching semester, Mercer will pay participating graduate students the prevailing adjunct rate (which is $758 per credit hour for 2017-2018).
 The graduate students will receive a $1000 fellowship stipend from Princeton that will be paid in equal installments of $500 at the conclusion of each term.

-Over the course of the program, the Office of the Dean of the Graduate School at Princeton will check in periodically with Princeton graduate student participants, and the Office of the Vice President for Academic Affairs at Mercer will check in with participating Mercer faculty mentors.
+Over the course of the program, the Office of the Dean of the Graduate School at Princeton will check in periodically with Princeton graduate student participants, and the Office of the Dean of Liberal Arts at Mercer will check in with participating Mercer faculty mentors.
 Through the cooperation of these two offices overseeing the program, any issues that arise will be addressed and the program’s implementation and outcomes will be evaluated.